Hooks Institute Programs

 Uplift Memphis, Uplift the Nation

-The Hooks Institute implements its mission through research, education and direct intervention programs.
+The Hooks Institute implements its mission of teaching, studying and promoting civil rights and social change through research, education and direct intervention programs.
 Hooks Institute programs play a pivotal role in framing and solving disparities related to education, diversity and inclusion, economic mobility and civic engagement with a Memphis model that can be replicated throughout the nation.

 Targeting Social Disparities

-Hooks Institute programs provide direct interventions to help eliminate racial, health, and socioeconomic disparities in the Mid-South.
+Hooks Institute programs, such as the Hooks African American Male Initiative (HAAMI), provide direct interventions to help eliminate racial, health, and socioeconomic disparities in the Mid-South.
 Best practices identified through our efforts are disseminated for replication throughout the nation.

 Education Campaigns, Conferences, Symposiums, and Lectures About Civil and Human Rights.